laspleendeparis/how-to-fix-society/README.md

   (What is the minimum amount of effort required to achieve singularity?)
 - Another alternative title, where my fellow Fours at?
 Let's collab!
 We've got a lot of work to do.
 - Yet another possibility, Hitchhiker's Guide to (Project) Collaboration or even Hitchhiker's Guide to Managing a Society
+- This guide could be broken down into more manageable, derivative guides if needed.

 ## Appendix
 - MVP = Minimum Viable Product